MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 #### Task 5 - Create a new retention policy to retain content

 Teams retention settings are very important for managing the lifecycle of company data, therefore, the capabilities of retention policies need to be evaluated in the Teams pilot.
-In this task, you will create a new retention policy that retains the Teams channel messages of the **Sales** team for **7 years** after last modification.
+In this task, you will create a new retention policy that retains the Teams channel messages of the **Sales** team for **7 years** after the last modification.

 1. Connect to the **Client 1 VM** and browse to Microsoft 365 compliance center (https://compliance.microsoft.com/) as **MOD Administrator**.

-2. In left navigation of the Microsoft 365 compliance center, select **Policies**.
+2. In the left navigation of the Microsoft 365 compliance center, select **Policies**.

 3. Select **Retention** under the **Data** section.